yowainwright/codependence/README.md

 ## Roadmap

 - **Code:**
-  - add more uniform logging utility function (will be done asap)
   - add better spying (in progress)
 - **Demo Repos**
   - **monorepo:** present how **codependence** can work to support monorepo updates (in progress)